Rules for adjustment and firing

 вилка = straddle).
 Accurate though the

-dispersion of the shots and other accidental factors.
-The probable error was
+of the shots and other accidental factors.
+The probable error was reduced

-different ways : – directly with shell : it was employed
+effected in three different ways : – directly with shell : it was

-against targets standing immobile into the open, usually starting with a
+employed against targets standing immobile into the open, usually starting

-final limit of the bracket was repeated with another shot, to find the most
+to The final limit of the bracket was repeated with another shot, to find

-probable height of the sight, and : a)
+the most probable height of the sight : a)

 if the straddle was obtained, the other limit of the

-sight : low bracket at 50-52 graduations, repeating the short limit (50) and
+of sight : low bracket at 50-52 graduations, repeating the short limit (50)

 obtaining − +, the most probable height the of sight was at 52; b)